 - Refugees’ health and human rights

-- The Eastern Mediterranean Public Health Network EMPHNET
+- Assisting epidemiologists with the Eastern Mediterranean Public Health Network

-- United Nations Works and Relief Agency for Palestine Refugees UNRWA
+- Helping Palestinian refugees get access to healthcare with the United Nations Works and Relief Agency for Palestine Refugees

 Cost and Scholarships